 The Anderson Intelligencer (Anderson, South Carolina): August 2, 1893

-If the wholesale charge you bring against the negro in regard to petty larceny be true, which I contend has grown out of his abnormalized environments associated with the wants of civilization which his poverties condition prevented him from supplying, I am very grateful that you do us the justice of restricting it to petty larceny, for one white man will steal as much at a single grab as a thousand negroes will steal in forty years.
+If the wholesale charge you bring against the Negro in regard to petty larceny be true, which I contend has grown out of his abnormalized environments associated with the wants of civilization which his poverties condition prevented him from supplying, I am very grateful that you do us the justice of restricting it to petty larceny, for one white man will steal as much as a single grab as a thousand Negroes will steal in forty years.
 This has been verified within the last decade by a number of State Treasurers, who have pocketed over a million of dollars.

 Yours respectfully, H. M. TURNER.